jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 # **AppName<span></span>.sh Scripts**
  `AppName.sh` scripts found in the `/ct` directory.
-These scripts are responsible for the installation of the desired Application.
+These scripts are responsible for the installation of the desired application.
 For this guide we take `/ct/snipeit.sh` as example.

 ## 1. **File Header**